SaaS Business Plan Template

 Everyday short-term processes include all of the tasks involved in running your SaaS business, such as attracting customers, running the customer helpdesk, processing paperwork, etc.

-Long-term goals are the milestones you hope to achieve.
-These could include the dates when you expect your 100th subscription, or when you hope to reach $X in sales.
+Long-term goals are the milestones you hope to achieve using key metrics.
+These could include the dates when you expect your 100th subscription, or when you hope to reach $X in sales revenue.
 It could also be when you expect to hire your Xth programmer, or when you expect to launch a new solution.

 Management Team

-To demonstrate your SaaS business’ ability to succeed as a business, a strong management team is essential.
+To demonstrate your SaaS business’ ability to succeed, a strong management team is essential.
 Highlight your key players’ backgrounds, emphasizing those skills and experiences that prove their ability to grow a company.

 If your team is lacking, consider assembling an advisory board.
 An advisory board would include 2 to 8 individuals who would act like mentors to your business.
 They would help answer questions and provide strategic guidance.
 If needed, look for advisory board members with experience in software development or deployment, and/or successfully running small businesses.